How to Keep Your Cool in a Wildfire: 3 Questions to Ask

 After the wildfire has been contained or extinguished, it may take several days or weeks before people can return.
 Since damage to buildings, local road closures and utility interruptions will make the area unsafe, you should expect to maintain a communications program long after the embers have died out.

 Successful outcomes never happen by chance.
-When every minute counts™, preparation is the best way to protect people, places and property.
+When every minute counts™, preparation is the best way to protect people and operations.

 OnSolve